WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 3. Over 450 1-Click Applications and Free Migrations

 WebHostingBuzz comes fully-loaded with over 450 popular apps.
-Most can be automatically installed within just a few minutes and a couple clicks.
+Most can be automatically installed within just a few minutes and a couple of clicks.
 No messy code to get your hands dirty.

 If you already have an existing website that you want to bring over, WebHostingBuzz’s team will migrate it for free.